 - The Miso Soup is average.
 Nothing beats Sumo Sam’s.

 - I find dirty ice cream sold on streets better than their ice cream options.

 - I hope they do something about the cakes.

 - Their Uni Sushi or sea urchin is weird, or it’s just me.
 Maybe it’s me.

-As you can see, the prices are way beyond reasonable.
-Just the Sushi itself could cost me more than Php 200.00 for a single serving of 5-6 slices on a normal restaurant, and I always consume no less than 20 slices every visit.
-The servers are so nice that they didn’t mind us staying for three hours.
-Lol.
-Seriously, they said that.
+The cost per head is way beyond reasonable.
+Just the Sushi itself could cost me more than Php 200.00 for a single serving of 5-6 slices on a regular restaurant, and I always consume no less than 20 slices every visit.

-I hope I have more photos and more info for you but I didn’t consider blogging about food until recently.
-I’ll get better.
-I promise.
+I hope I have more photos and/or info for you but I didn’t consider blogging about food until recently.

 However, you can visit their main site at www.Sambokojin.com.